maxym-dzyba/Excel-Labour-Market-Analysis-Workforce-Shortages-in-Ukraine/README.md

 _Insight: In occupations with the highest labor shortages (high vacancy volume), a large share of job seekers are unemployed, often exceeding 50%.
 This indicates that despite strong demand, available candidates are not being absorbed into the labor market.
 This imbalance suggests a mismatch between labor supply and demand, where the presence of job seekers does not translate into successful employment._

-Labor Oversupply in occupations such as:
+Labor oversupply is most evident in large occupational groups such as:
-Jan - May:
-- Employees of the Trade and Services Sector;
+- Trade and service sector employees
-- Specialists;
+- Elementary occupations
-- Legislators, Senior Civil Servants, Managers, Managers;
-- Professionals;
+- Specialists and professionals
-- Technical Servants;
-- The simplest professions;

-June:
-- Employees of the Trade and Services Sector
+- Administrative and technical staff
-- The simplest professions
-- Specialists
-- Technical Servants
-- Legislators, Senior Civil Servants, Managers, Managers (Managers)
+- Managers and senior officials

+Labor Market Dynamics: Supply–Demand Balance and Trends (Jan-May and June analys) The next professions may show imbalance:
+- Motor Vehicle Driver, Kitchen Worker, Stacker-Packer, Administrator, Landscaping worker, Watchman, Junior Medical Sister, Elementary occupations, Cleaning worker of the Service Premises - high risk of oversupply
+- Technician, Economist From Financial Work, Head of the Department, Stormtrooper, Economist, Teacher - high risk of deficit